dayspring422/Atm-simulation-project/README.md

 Depositing funds
 Withdrawing funds
 Transferring funds between accounts
-Getting Started
+Graphical User Interface (GUI) for better user interaction Getting Started
 Prerequisites
 Java Development Kit (JDK) 8 or higher
 A Java IDE or a text editor
-Command line interface for compiling and running the application

-User created with ID: 123456
-User pin is: 1234

-Welcome to Bank of Dayspring

-Enter user ID: 123456
-Enter pin: 1234
-Welcome Dayspring, what would you like to do?
- 1) Show account transaction history
- 2) Withdrawal
- 3) Deposit
- 4) Transfer
- 5) Quit
-Enter choice:
+Example Output
+When you run the application, a GUI window will open prompting for user ID and PIN.
+Upon successful login, the main menu will be displayed with options for various banking transactions.

 Project Structure
 The project consists of the following classes:

-ATM: The main class that runs the ATM simulation.
+ATMGUI: The main class that runs the ATM simulation with a graphical user interface.
 Bank: Manages users and accounts, and provides methods for creating unique IDs.
 User: Represents a bank customer with attributes such as name, UUID, and a list of accounts.
 Account: Represents a bank account with attributes such as name, UUID, and a list of transactions.
 Transaction: Represents a transaction with attributes such as amount, timestamp, and memo.
 Code Description
-ATM.java
+ATMGUI.java
-Contains the main method that initializes the bank, creates a user, and starts the ATM simulation loop.
-It includes methods for the main menu prompt and user menu interactions.
+Contains the main method that initializes the bank, creates a user, and starts the ATM simulation with a graphical user interface.
+It includes methods for displaying the login screen and main menu, and handling user interactions.

 Bank.java
 Manages the creation of users and accounts.
 It generates unique IDs for users and accounts and provides methods for user authentication and account management.